-The information you provide may help the doctor to obtain more relevant tests and diagnose you faster.
+The information you provide may help the doctor to obtain more relevant tests and diagnose your injuries faster.

 Other Important Details to Include

-In addition to discussing the symptoms and injuries from the present crash, you should mention facts about your medical history that could be important, such as:
+In addition to discussing car crash injuries and any symptoms, you should mention facts about your medical history that could be important, such as:

-- Prescription medications: Let the doctor know what you are taking, why, and how long you have been on them.
+- Prescription medications: Let the doctor know what you are taking, why, and for how long.

 - Preexisting injuries: Tell your doctor about a preexisting injury so he or she can determine if it was made worse by the crash.

 - Chronic medical conditions: Certain conditions, such as arthritis, may change the level of care you receive or make it more likely that your condition was affected by the accident.

 Patients may often neglect to tell their doctor about these things.
 However, leaving this information out could prevent you from getting the treatment that you need.